 Rest assured though:

 My travel disasters and resulting Lisbon travel tips are really nothing too serious.

 I typically feel like Ashton Kutcher is punking me and wanna be like, “All right Ashton, fun’s over.
 You can come out now.”

 So instead of bemoaning my mildly bad luck:

-I try and grow from my trip to Lisbon, like a somewhat introspective thirty-something, and create a Lisbon travel guide with Lisbon travel tips that detail what NOT to do, in a mildly humorous way.
+I try and grow from my trip to Lisbon, like a somewhat introspective thirty-something, and create a Lisbon travel guide with Lisbon travel tips that detail what NOT to do, in a mildly humorous way (you can also check out these Portugal travel resources).

 So without further ado and unnecessary verbiage:

 This may be total foodie blasphemy but I feel like the pastries in Lisbon are on par with those that I found in Paris.

 I too always think of Paris when I contemplate exquisite pastries that are interwoven with champagne wishes and caviar dreams.

 When I longingly daydream about the warm, flaky, phyllo dough pastry that I devoured in Sintra (it was slathered in a sweet and creamy almond flavored custard), I want to cry out in gastronomic ecstasy because I could easily have eaten an entire box of these deliciously baked carb bombs of awesome.

 I wouldn’t have felt an ounce of guilt about eating twelve of them.